Not All Retrievals are Useful: Cross-Attention for Input-Aware RAG in Time Series Forecasting: Analysis

 \textbf{Robustness to similarity metrics.} To examine the robustness to the choice of similarity metric used for retrieval, we conduct experiments under various similarity metrics across seven datasets.
 Specifically, we consider cosine similarity, Euclidean distance, correlation, and a latent-space metric (Euclidean).
 Table~\ref{tbl:robust_metric} reports the results, demonstrating that the performance remains stable across similarity metrics, suggesting that retrieval in the data space can be conducted without introducing an additional retrieval encoder.

-\textbf{Robustness to $\lambda$.} To evaluate the robustness to $\lambda$, which controls the fusion of retrieved samples and the relational information between the query and these samples, we perform a sensitivity analysis across different $\lambda$ values.
+\textbf{Robustness to $\lambda$.} To evaluate the robustness to $\lambda$, which controls the fusion of retrieved samples and the relational information between the query and these samples, we perform a sensitivity analysis across various $\lambda$s.
 We also test a learnable version of this gating mechanism, where two types of representations are concatenated and passed through an MLP followed by a sigmoid function.

 Table~\ref{tbl:robust_lambda} reports the results, demonstrating that the performance is stable across $\lambda$ and that the fixed gating mechanism outperforms the learnable version.
+We attribute this to the high variability introduced by instance-level gating: while a learnable $\lambda$ can in principle adapt to each query, the limited training signal per instance leads to noisy gradient estimates that prevent stable convergence.
+In contrast, a fixed $\lambda$ acts as a regularizer that stabilizes the fusion across diverse retrieval scenarios.
+A detailed per-dataset analysis of the learnable gating mechanism is provided in Appendix~\ref{sec:learnable_lambda}.